 The source of drinking water used by PITTSBORO WATER COMPANY is purchased surface water from Citizens Water.
 All Source Water Assessment Plans (SWAP) or Well Head Protection Plan (WHPP) should be obtained through Citizens Water.
+The other source of drinking water used by PITTSBORO WATER COMPANY is groundwater well on site.

-For more information regarding this report contact: Name: Chris York, Water Works Operator: WT2/DSM
+For more information regarding this report contact:

+Name: Gary Golay, Water Works Operator: WT3/DSL